filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 The miner actor verifies that the pieces of data claimed by the SP correspond to the data commitment proven.
 The verified registry is involved only if verified data is being claimed.
-The built-in market actor is involved only if an on-chain-settled deal is required (i.e. if non-zero payment).
+The built-in market actor need only be involved if an on-chain-settled deal is required (i.e. if non-zero payment).
 Otherwise, the SP simply commits data directly to their sector with no unnecessary overhead.

 Existing onboarding methods are retained and remain fully supported, but optional.